mcore1976/soc-ai/README.md

 af-packet:
   - interface: enx582c80139263

-- int the outputs section of /etc/suricata/suricata.yaml make sure you have enabled JSON outputs and only alerting ( you may remove http, dns, tls from this section )
+- in the "outputs" section of /etc/suricata/suricata.yaml make sure you have enabled JSON outputs and only alerting ( you may remove http, dns, tls from this section )

 outputs:
   - eve-log: